Camino de Santiago: Medieval route history

 The daily needs of pilgrims on their way to and from Compostela were met by a series of hospitals.
-Indeed, these institutions contributed to the development of the modern concept of ‘hospital’.
+Indeed, these institutions contributed to the development of the modern concept of 'hospital'.
 Some Spanish towns still bear the name, such as Hospital de Órbigo.
 The hospitals were often staffed by Catholic orders and under royal protection.
 Donations were encouraged but many poorer pilgrims had few clothes and poor health often barely getting to the next hospital.
+Due to this, María Ramírez de Medrano founded one of the earliest hospitals of San Juan de Acre in Navarrete and a commandery for the protection of pilgrims on the Compostela route.

 Romanesque architecture, a new genre of ecclesiastical architecture, was designed with massive archways to cope with huge crowds of the devout.

 There was also the sale of the now-familiar paraphernalia of tourism, such as badges and souvenirs.
 Pilgrims often prayed to Saint Roch whose numerous depictions with the Cross of St James can still be seen along the Way.
+On the Camino, the cross is often seen with a Pilgrim's scallop to mark the way of the pilgrimage.

 The pilgrimage route to Santiago de Compostela was made possible by the protection and freedom provided by the Kingdom of France, from which the majority of pilgrims originated.
 Enterprising French (including Gascons and other peoples not under the French crown) settled in towns along the pilgrimage routes, where their names appear in the archives.
 The pilgrims were tended by people like Domingo de la Calzada, who was later recognized as a saint.

-Pilgrims walked the Way of St James, often for months and occasionally years at a time, to arrive at the great church in the main square of Compostela and pay homage to St James.
+Pilgrims walked the Way of St. James, often for months and occasionally years at a time, to arrive at the great church in the main square of Compostela and pay homage to St James.
 Many arrived with very little due to illness or robbery or both.
 Traditionally pilgrims lay their hands on the pillar just inside the doorway of the cathedral, and so many now have done this it has visibly worn away the stone.

 The popular Spanish name for the astronomical Milky Way is El Camino de Santiago.
 According to a common medieval legend, the Milky Way was formed from the dust raised by travelling pilgrims.